 Find a pre-performance/pre-game routine.
-Learn to manage the pressure.
+Manage the pressure.
 Focus on this, not that.
 Channel your energy into something positive.
 Quiet the monkey mind.
 Get in the “zone.”
 Visualize success.
 Do affirmations.
 Center.
 Reframe your nerves as excitement.
-And so on.
 All in the name of cultivating “mental toughness”.
 And all on top of everything else you already have to think about as an athlete or performer!

 I don’t know about you, but I’m exhausted just reading that!
-Is it any wonder so many artists struggle?
+Is it any wonder so many people struggle?

 Tell me: When you’ve felt “in the zone” or like you were “on,” what was that experience like?
-If you’re like most artists I know, you’d probably say something like:
+Most artists, athletes, and public speakers I know say something like:

 “It felt like I wasn’t thinking, working, or doing anything.”